dpa99c/cordova-plugin-request-location-accuracy/README.md

 # Usage

-The plugin is exposed via the `cordova.plugins.locationAccuracy` object and provides a single function:
+The plugin is exposed via the `cordova.plugins.locationAccuracy` object and provides the following:

-    `cordova.plugins.locationAccuracy.request(successCallback, errorCallback, accuracy)`

-## Parameters
+## request()

+Requests a specific accuracy for Location Services.

+    cordova.plugins.locationAccuracy.request(successCallback, errorCallback, accuracy)

+Parameters:

 - {Function} successCallback - callback to be invoked on successful resolution of the requested accuracy.
 A single object argument will be passed which has two keys: